15 Tricks to Get Your Kids to Eat Vegetables

 Apply Peer Pressure

 Kids are, essentially, lemmings.
 If one jumps into a mud puddle, you can bet the whole gang will be in there doing their best Lord of the Dance impression in short order.
-So, tap the power of their copycat behavior.
+So, tap the power of their copycat behavior to get your kids to eat more vegetables.
 “Send your child to a friend’s or cousin’s home for dinner—especially if the other children do eat their veggies,” suggests Christine M. Palumbo, MBA, RDN, FAND, a Chicago-area registered dietitian and nutrition communications consultant.
 The peer pressure of watching the other kids scarf down their vegetables just might encourage your kids to at least take a taste.”

 Put on a DVD